TheProfs/bitpaper-api-docs/source/index.html.md

   -H "Authorization: my-super-secret-api-token"
 ```

-> The above command returns an HTTP 204 if successful or an HTTP error
+> Responds with HTTP 204 if successful or an HTTP error
 > otherwise.

 Deletes a specific paper.
 The data of the paper is deleted and it's link